dackst/nayuta/notes.md

 assuming the continent *is* the zemuria that we know (and not some parallel version of it), the conditions at the end of this game (only one moon, but fully accessible planet) could only mean:

 - this game is in the distant past of other games (before Great Collapse)
-  - humanity eventually returns to its old problems and cause another disaster, the Great Collapse
+  - humanity eventually returns to its old problems and cause another disaster, the Great Collapse, and maybe a third one looms again in the S.1200s

 - this game is in the near past of other games (after Great Collapse)
   - needs to be distant enough that worldwide abnormal weather, rocks falling from the sky, and disappearance of the second moon become overshadowed by other events, like the Orbal Revolution or multiple wars, and for star shards from Terra to become extremely rare
-  - not much of the new area is made known before humanity falls back to its old problems and End of the World returns or something to prevent people from exploring the rest of the world, threatening another cataclysmic disaster
+  - not much of the new area is made known before humanity falls back to its old problems and End of the World returns or something to prevent people from exploring the rest of the world, threatening another cataclysmic disaster unknown to humans

 - if this game was in the distant future of other games (i.e. other games are before the Great Flood), more than one continent should exist and be accessible
 - if this game was in the near future of other games (i.e. other games are after the Great Flood), there should be [two moons visible in the sky](https://i.imgur.com/b2SXfaI.jpg)

-And of course, they could always be in some Aureole-like alternate dimension or something.
+And of course, they could always be in some alternate dimension like the Aureole was or something.

 ---